 Download full papers at the end of this page

 DC electrical traction systems consist of the fixed components that enable power to be supplied to trains and trams for their traction and auxiliary operations.
 The purpose of the system is to supply electric power to rolling stock for traction and auxiliaries.
 It may also accept power back to the network when regenerated through breaking by the train or tram.
 The electrical interface is the interaction of the traction supply with the vehicle-based systems and components.
 Key factors that influence the effect on DC protection system are:

 - · Magnitude of electrical load – stationary and moving including the type of train, the current required for powering, the current required for auxiliaries, the number of trains operating, the timetable, and the speed of operation.

-- · Traction system capacity including fault levels, protection types, and rate of rise of current.
+- · Traction system capacity including fault levels, protection types, and rate of rising of current.

 The Digital Substation – Principles, Functions and Benefits

 The IEC 61850 standard for Communication Networks and Systems for Utility Automation allows utilities to consider new designs for substations applicable for both new substations and refurbishments.
 The levels of functional integration and flexibility of communications based solutions bring significant advantages in costs in all stages of a project.
 This integration affects not only the design of the substation but almost every component and/or system in it such as protection, monitoring, and control by replacing the hardwired interfaces with communication links.
 Furthermore, the design of the high voltage installations can be reconsidered regarding the number and the location of switchgear components necessary to perform the primary function of a substation in a high voltage network.
 The use of highspeed

 peer-to-peer communications using Generic Substation Event (GSE) messages and sampled values from non-conventional or conventional sensors allows the development of distributed applications.
 In addition, the use of optical local area networks leads in the direction of copper-less substations.